BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 								</node>

 When you have done your edits, remember to save and then pak the file.
 Replace the pak in your mods folder, save/export order and you should see the effect take place.

-## Common issues, user errors and how to fix them

 ## Other information